To specify traffic settings for a VMware Cloud Director replication job:

 - From the Compression level list, select a compression level for the created replica: None, Dedupe-friendly, Optimal, High or Extreme.
 Compression is applicable only if data is transferred between two backup proxies.
 If one backup proxy acts as the source and target backup proxy, data is not compressed at all.

-- In the Storage optimization section, select what type of backup target you plan to use.
-Depending on the selected type, Veeam Backup & Replication will use different data block sizes to process VMs.
-For more information on the available storage optimization options, the used data blocks and how they affect performance, see Storage Optimization.
+- In the Storage optimization section, select block size that will be used to process VMs.
+For more information on the data blocks sizes and how they affect performance, see Storage Optimization.